rumyana-tsoneva/scraping-products/README.md

 Export product from gameplay to sqlite3 database.

 # How to use
-In terminal execute $scrapy crawl products
+When in folder that contains the scrapy.cfg file, in terminal execute $scrapy crawl products